bermanboris/bitfinex-node-ws/README.md

 main();
 ```

-After establishing the connection, you can
+After establishing the connection, you can use ticker() method on the bfx object to get tickers in real time. ticker() method accepts 2 parameters (symbol and callback function that will be executed, when new ticker message will arrive).

 ## Built With